AshtonKem/HugoBlog/content/posts/the-dangers-of-partisanship.md

 +++
-title = "the dangers of partisanship" date = "2013-07-15"
+title = "The Dangers of Partisanship" date = "2013-07-15"
 aliases = ["/blog/2013/07/15/the-dangers-of-partisanship"]
 Categories = []